After being rejected from USC's film school for the third time, Bob Weide figured he was destined to become a film-maker.

 Weide successfully returned to his documentary roots in 2011 with his critically acclaimed, "Woody Allen: A Documentary," a 2-part, 3.5 hour special on the comic icon.
 Weide was granted unprecedented access as he filmed the director in his home, on set, in the editing room, at the Cannes Film Festival, and reminiscing through his boyhood neighborhood in Brooklyn, NY.
 The program premiered in the US on PBS' "American Masters," and is now being broadcast and screened theatrically all over the world.
 It has also been honored with two Emmy nominations; for Weide's direction, and as Outstanding Informational series (American Masters).

-Weide is currently in production on Mr. Sloane, a six-part comedy television series starring Nick Frost and Olivia Colman, for Sky Atlantic (UK).
+Weide has recently completed production on Mr. Sloane, a six-part comedy television series starring Nick Frost and Olivia Colman, for Sky Atlantic (UK).

 Among other projects, Weide is working to finally complete his long-anticipated documentary on author Kurt Vonnegut.